upstarter/python_algorithms/README.md

 # PythonAlgorithms

-A collection of Machine Learning and Artificial Intelligence algorithms in Python.
+A collection of Machine Learning and Artificial Intelligence algorithmic techniques in Python.

 ## Todo: